LiamHarrison25/NetworkedConnect4/README.md

 	or
 	Run the game from the IDE normally

-## TIPS:
+## Controls:

-Press the r key to reset the game
+Press the r key to reset the game when the game is over.

+Use left mouse button to place pieces.